-- [para 31] In Order 2000-029, the term "employment history" was defined as a broad, general phrase that covers information pertaining to an individual's work record. - [para 32] In Order F2004-015, I held that the notes made during an investigation into activities of staff involved in an incident did not constitute "employment history" of those persons.
-However, I held that the results or conclusions of that investigation may be part of a personnel file and of a person's "employment history". - [para 33] In this inquiry, it is clear from the records that the Public Body reviewed the Third Party's credit card expenditures.
-However, the Third Party's personal information in the records do not refer to the results or conclusions of an investigation.
-The records contain information regarding the outstanding credit card balance and information regarding the Third Party's credit card transactions for personal use.
+- [para 34] In Order 2000-029, the term "employment history" was defined as a broad, general phrase that covers information pertaining to an individual's work record. - [para 35] In Order F2004-015, I held that the notes made during an investigation into activities of staff involved in an incident did not constitute "employment history" of those persons.
+However, I held that the results or conclusions of that investigation may be part of a personnel file and of a person's "employment history".

+[para 36] In this inquiry, the Third Party's personal information does not refer to the results or conclusions of an investigation.
+The records contain the Third Party's name, the dates on which the Third Party used the credit card for personal purposes, the amount of each of those purchases and information regarding vendor names, locations and other transaction identifiers.
 However the records do not go further and disclose the results or conclusions of an investigation.
-Pursuant to the reasoning in Order F2004-015, I find that the presumption in section 17(4)(d) does not apply to the Third Party's personal information in the records.
+Pursuant to the reasoning in Order F2004-015, I find that the presumption in section 17(4)(d) does not apply to the Third Party's personal information that remains at issue within the records.